 To be honest, we don’t know.
 According to the Thousand Trails website, it is a “Limited Time Offer” and we aren’t sure if that’s just a marketing tactic to get people to sign up quickly, or if it really is only available for a limited time!
 What we do know is that already it’s been extremely popular (for good reason) and I wouldn’t be surprised if Thousand Trails either starts limiting access or increases the price.
-Like we said, at $214 for a year it’s a no-brainer and Thousand Trails regularly monitors campground occupancy, so if the parks start getting too full, they may have to make some changes.
-But they just launched this a few weeks ago, so we would like to think the Trails Collection will be around for a while – we hope so!
+Like we said, at $315 for a year it’s a no-brainer and Thousand Trails regularly monitors campground occupancy, so if the parks start getting too full, they may have to make some changes.

 Finally, we do not make any claims that this article is perfect, but it should give you a pretty thorough understanding of the Trails Collection, the benefits and limitations.
 As we learn more, we will continue to make updates.
 Please feel free to ask questions in the comments below and we’ll do our best to answer them.
 And of course, you can also call Thousand Trails directly for answers.

 If you found this article helpful, you end up buying a TT membership (Zone Pass, new or resale/used) and you feel inspired to say ‘thanks’ please feel free to tell your member representative that you were referred by us: Marc & Julie Bennett of RVLove, TT Member Number 298683360.
 They may send us a VISA Gift card which will buy us a round of drinks.
 Of course, we never expect this but it’s always a very welcome bonus which we’ll graciously accept as we toast you and your new membership